How to generate great content

 My biggest advice is to have a content plan, create some templates and have a bank of photography you can use.
 Content creation can be extremely time consuming, but if you are writing/talking about what you know it is so much easier.
 As like many things in life, the more you give it a go, and the more effort you put in, the easier it will become.

-For more tips on content planning, thought leadership and how to create a content calendar, visit my blog the sharp end.
+Interested in learning more?
+Read my blog on thought leadership and how to create a content calendar.
 I'd love to hear about your experiences and your top tips for generating successful content - feel free to leave any comments below!

-And please get in touch if you would like to discuss any element of your marketing or content needs.
+And please get in touch if you would like some help with your content marketing strategy.